ivopc/Monster-Valle/README.md

 > Monster Valle, full-featured MMORPG based in Pokémon made with JavaScript, NodeJS, PhaserJS, VueJS and websockets.
 > The current situation is that I want to rewrite the older release to new one with a better architecture.

+# Secretly I'm doing a closed-source release of my game :)

 The Old Game Client and and Old Game Server are avaliable here: https://monstervalle.onrender.com/

 You can see the mechanics here: https://www.youtube.com/@monstervalle6316/videos

 Notable features: PvP, Players Market Place, Quests, multiplayer real-time interactions, monster move learning and level up, party, items, storyline and etc.